Auction Results

 Researcher Roger Burdette’s version of the story is this.

-In 1894, George T Morgan, the engraver for whom the Morgan dollar was named, was in possession of a large number of dollars and 13,000 blanks for the coin.
-The blanks were, in 1894, worth more as dollar coins than as raw silver discs.
-So, the director of the US mint gave the order to stamp the coins.
-A production run of 12,000 in 1895 was recorded in the cashier’s daily balance on June 28, 1895.
+George T Morgan made the engraving that gave the Morgan dollar its name.
+In 1894 he, as a mint employee, was in possession of a large number of those dollars and 13,000 blanks for the coin.
+The blanks were at the time worth more as dollar coins than as raw silver discs.
+So, the director of the US Mint gave the order to stamp the discs into coins.
+A production run of 12,000 (the missing 1,000 are a mystery) in 1895 was recorded in the cashier’s daily balance on June 28.

 George T Morgan is at the front right of this group shot of US Mint engravers.
 He was born in Birmingham, UK, but is one of the great figures for US coin collectors.